nachifur/LLPC/README.md

 # Local Label Point Correction for Edge Detection of Overlapping Cervical Cells
 Our unique contributions are summarized as follows:
-* We are the first to propose a label correction method based on annotation points for edge detection and image segmentation.
+* We are the **first to propose a label correction method based on annotation points for edge detection and image segmentation**.
 By correcting the position of these label points, our label correction method can generate higher-quality label, which contributes 30–40% AP improvement on multiple baseline models.
-* We construct a largest publicly cervical cell edge detection dataset based on our LLPC.
+* We construct a **largest publicly cervical cell edge detection dataset** based on our LLPC.
 Our dataset is ten times larger than the previous datasets, which greatly facilitates the development of overlapping cell edge detection.
-* We present the first publicly available label correction benchmark for improving contour annotation.
+* We present the **first publicly available label correction benchmark for improving contour annotation**.
 Our study serves as a potential catalyst to promote label correction research and further paves the way to construct accurately annotated datasets for edge detection and image segmentation.